-An employee who has a grievance shall go to the General Manager within 20 working days from the date on which the Union becomes aware of the alleged incident(s) which gave rise to the complaint.
+An employee who has a grievance shall go to the General Manager within 30 working days from the date on which the employee becomes aware of the alleged incident(s) which gave rise to the complaint.
+If the General Manager is the subject of the complaint, the grievance will go to the President of the Student Union.
 The employee must be accompanied by their steward or a representative of the Union.
 The General Manager shall be given an opportunity to answer the complaint verbally.
 The parties involved shall be given a maximum of five working days to solve the grievance.
 If unresolved within five working days of the discussion with the General Manager, the Union may submit the grievance to Step 2.